TwicPics/components/tests/issue_multiple_install_nuxt/README.md

 Then, type `yarn serve` ('yarn serve' installs dependencies and launch 'nuxt') and point your browser towards `http://localhost:3000`.

-Try to modify plugins/twicpics.js --> no blocking error should be raised.
+Try to modify nuxt.config ("twicpics" attribute's value) --> no blocking error should be raised.